In C++, the std::string

 Whenever possible, we should prefer std::string

-over a null-terminated string.
+to a null-terminated string.

 Declaration

-The basic declaration of a text string is:
+The basic declaration of a string is:

 #include <string>